NikolayZak/TFT_Board_Solver/README.txt

 // Overview
 Includes methods for adding champions, emblems/hearts, printing settings, clearing settings, as well as limiting the cost or keeping its default probabilities.
-(uses the board size as your current level and if a tier is possible those cost units are allowed)

-This program is easily modifiable for future sets.
+(uses the board size as your current level and if a tier is possible those cost units are allowed) This program is easily modifiable for future sets.
 Best optimized when the most "favoured" champions are put at the top of the lists in the embeded text folders.

+The main class is very overfilled with functions that should be in their own class cpps, however I just squished them in for ease of programming main and avoided using void* as I didn't know it existed.
+I may create a "client" version of the code with the barebones for manipulating the database and search, but this main branche will contain all of the auxillary functions that I use to make the most out of easy access to the datastructure.

 // Time Complexity
 let n be the number of champions on each board; let x be the number of champions in the set